 Believe in yourself and your powers and abilities.
+Believing in yourself means having faith in your own capabilities.
 Have confidence in your ability to succeed as a parent and co-parent.
 Be personally accountable for your parenting responsibilities.

 Build confidence in the co-parenting relationship by being considerate.
 Tell your co-parent things they may need or like to know such as school functions, sports activities and notes from school.
 By volunteering detailed and reliable information, they will rebuild trust in you.

 Take action to support the other parent’s relationship with the children.
 Tell your co-parent you appreciate their relationship with the children while emphasizing how important it is.
 Encourage your children to respect the other parent, behave appropriately and spend time with them both in person and by phone.
 Be flexible with the children’s schedules.

 Understand that rebuilding trust is difficult.
 There will be bumps in the road.
 Be reasonable with your co-parent and not make unfair demands.
 Be open and willing to work on the coparenting relationship.
 Keep and follow through on the commitments you make.
 Continuing your efforts to develop trust benefits not only you and the co-parenting relationship, it benefits your children.
 It shields everyone from unnecessary tension and conflict and enables you to confidently move forward in the co-parenting relationship.